denten-books/plain-text/2-device.md

 The book continually escapes the reader's grasp.
-Our ability to understand the novel is hampered by our unfamiliarity with its "technical aspects," Lubbock wrote in the conclusion of his influential *The Craft of Fiction" [@lubbock_craft_1921, 272].
+Our ability to understand the novel is hampered by our unfamiliarity with its "technical aspects," Lubbock writes in the conclusion of his influential *The Craft of Fiction" [@lubbock_craft_1921, 272].
 Other more plastic art forms like sculpture or painting can be grasped at once, in their entirety.
 They exist at a time and at a place limited to their physical dimensions.
 By contrast, the narrative